simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### LibreWolf: A Customized Firefox Experience

 **LibreWolf** offers a tailored and independent experience based on the **Firefox** browser.
 Its primary focus revolves around **privacy**, **security**, and **user freedom**, making it an attractive choice for privacy-conscious users.
 One of its standout features is its commitment to enhancing protection against **tracking** and **fingerprinting techniques**.
 By incorporating various **security improvements**, LibreWolf aims to fortify users against digital threats.
-Additionally, LibreWolf meticulously removes unnecessary elements such as telemetry, data collection, and anti-freedom features like DRM, ensuring a streamlined and privacy-respecting experience.
+Also, LibreWolf meticulously removes unnecessary elements such as telemetry, data collection, and anti-freedom features like DRM, ensuring a simplified and privacy-respecting experience.

 ### Firefox: An Established Browser with Privacy Features